Lucasrs789/Lucasrs789/README.md

 - 👋 Hi, I’m Lucas
 - 👀 I’m interested in games and programmation
-- 🌱 I’m currently learning Python, Java Script, and others languages.
+- 🌱 Python, Java Script, C++ and others languages.
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me send messages to me <3